 No matter what, you won’t get bored at Eagle Vines and the signature hole sums it up nicely.

 The course was in pretty good overall condition.
 The tee boxes were solid.
 The fairways were mostly quite nice to play from with just some scattered thin spots.
 The rough was a bit more hit or miss.
 Some areas were nice and others not so much.
 The greens were firm-ish and rolling very well at medium-fast speeds.
 Had I not experienced near-perfect greens at Silverado in the morning, I might have felt even more impressed with Eagle Vines.
-The bunkers here are the weakest aspect.
+The bunkers here were the weakest aspect.
 Some were adequate, while some were way too thin and hard.

 All things considered, I’ll definitely still be ranking Chardonnay ahead of Eagle Vines.
 It’s a more cohesive layout and conditions seem like they are usually a notch or two above.
 However, if you like one of these courses, you will undoubtedly like the other.
 They are kind of conjoined twins who were separated at some point along the way, so there are plenty of similar qualities that make both quite enjoyable.